lytarhan/Video-Processing-Flow/README.md

 # Video-Processing-Flow
 Video-processing workflow for editing and controlling videos in MATLAB.

+This code walks through the following steps:
+1.